ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 Enabling the AFS failsafe system
 --------------------------------

-To enable the AFS failsafe system you need to set the AFS_ENABLE parameter to 1.
+To enable the AFS failsafe system you need to set the :ref:`AFS_ENABLE<AFS_ENABLE>` parameter to 1.
 The default is zero, which means all the other options are disabled.

 Note that the AFS system is only built into Plane by default on higher end autopilot boards like the PX4 and Pixhawk.
-On the APM2 you must recompile the firmware yourself to use the AFS system.

 AFS Termination
 ---------------